Congratulations Class of 2023!

 Biography

-Martha Silva has over 15 years of experience in international public health in the non-profit sector, academic institutions, and independently as a research and evaluation consultant.
+Martha Silva has over 20 years of experience in international public health in the non-profit sector, academic institutions, and independently as a research and evaluation consultant.
 Her research focus includes health services research and social and behavior change evidence generation for program and policy improvement.
-She is currently seconded full time to the Breakthrough RESEARCH project – a 5 year USAID cooperative agreement tasked with advancing social and behavior change by promoting evidence-based solutions to improve health and development programs around the world.
-Martha sits at the Population Council offices in Washington DC and works with B-R partners to identify strategic and innovative ways to collect, analyze, and use qualitative and quantitative data to strengthen program interventions.
-She is collaborating with B-R staff and local partners to apply cutting-edge methodologies to deeply rooted SBC issues to ensure new evidence is brought to light and that relevant data are used for policy and program change.
-She is working with B-A and the public and private sectors to use findings to inform scale-up of successful interventions.
+From 2018-2023 she was Data Strategist and Innovation Team Lead for the Breakthrough RESEARCH project – a USAID cooperative agreement tasked with advancing social and behavior change by promoting evidence-based solutions to improve health and development programs around the world.
+In this role, Dr. Silva worked with B-R partners to identify strategic and innovative ways to collect, analyze, and use qualitative and quantitative data to strengthen program interventions in Africa and Latin America.
+Dr. Silva’s research has focused on factors affecting access to – and use of – contraception and abortion care, studying individual and community factors, healthcare setting and system-level factors impacting abortion care pathways in settings where abortion is legal and illegal; including Mexico, New Zealand, Uruguay, Cameroon and USA.

 Please view Dr. Silva's publications at her NCBI profile page